 Normally, there is no air in pleura.
 But effusion in pleura can occur.

-- Mediastinal shift: which is on opposite side, i.e, structures shift to opposite side of pleural effusion.
+- Mediastinal shift: which is on the opposite side, i.e, structures shift to the opposite side of pleural effusion.

 Note: Pleural effusion and Haemothorax cannot be differentiated because soft tissue cannot be differentiated on Chest Xray.

 - Rotation: apparent increase in the air gap